Feasibility checks

 Schema/keyspace compatibility

 ZDM Proxy does not modify or transform CQL statements besides the optional feature that replaces now() functions with timestamp literals.
-See this section for more information about this feature.
+See Server-side non-deterministic functions in the primary key for more information about this feature.

 A CQL statement that your client application sends to ZDM Proxy must be able to succeed on both clusters.
-This means that any keyspace that your client application uses must exist on both Origin and Target with the same name (although they can have different replication strategies and durable writes settings).
+This means that any keyspace that your client application uses must exist on both the origin and target clusters with the same name (although they can have different replication strategies and durable writes settings).
 Table names must also match.

 Considerations for Astra DB migrations

-DataStax Astra DB implements guardrails and sets limits to ensure good practices, foster availability, and promote optimal configurations for your databases.
-Please check the list of guardrails and limits and make sure your application workload can be successful within these limits.
+Astra DB implements guardrails and sets limits to ensure good practices, foster availability, and promote optimal configurations for your databases.
+Check the list of guardrails and limits to make sure that your application workload can be successful within these limits.

 It is also highly recommended to perform tests and benchmarks when connected directly to Astra DB prior to the migration, so that you don’t find unexpected issues during the migration process.